lordareicgnon/Walk_likelihood/README.md

 Both WLA and WLCF have the following attributes

-__N__: The number of nodes in the network
+__N:__	 	 The number of nodes in the network

 __m:__	 	 The number of communities the network is partitioned into

-__w__: The outward rate of each node specified in a 1-dimensional array of size N
+__w:__   	 The outward rate of each node specified in a 1-dimensional array of size N

 __comm_id:__ 	 The community identity of each node specified in a 1-dimensional array of size N

-__U:__ The partition of the network of size N into m communities specified in a two-dimensional array of size N X m
+__U:__ 	 	 The partition of the network of size N into m communities specified in a 2-dimensional array of size N X m

 # Example